 allows both super 8 and regular 8 formats to be scanned in full HD resolution off a Spirit.

 Seeing the difference!
-Spirit produces far less noise, especially in the highlights (such as a white
+The Spirit SDC 2000 produces far less noise, especially in the highlights

-dress), when compared to older "tube" CRT technology telecine machines like the Millenium II and
+(such as white sky), when compared to older "tube" CRT telecine machines like the Cintel Millennium II or

 Data-Mill.
-Additional improvements to these machines include smoother picture (less grain) with fewer
+Additional improvements include smoother picture (less grain) and reduction in visible dirt and

-visible dirt and scratches due to the xenon arc light source.
-Spirit transfers simply look better on a big
+scratches due to diffused xenon arc light source.
+Spirit transfers simply look better on a big plasma or

-plasma or LCD screen.
-Additional testing on the new V3-S gate also reveals results that are far superior
+LCD screen.
+Additional testing on the new V3-S gate also reveals results that are far superior to the factory

-to the factory DFT 16mm gate mod with improved resolution (see below).
-For the best 8mm broadcast HD,
+DFT 16mm gate mod with improved resolution (see below).
+For the best 8mm broadcast HD, blow-ups or

-blow-ups or historical archives, Spectra is the only professional source with the gear to back it up!
+historical archives, Spectra is the only professional source with the system to back it up!